jina-ai/langchain-serve/README.md

 <details>
 <summary>Show details</summary>

-Let's take an example of a simple FastAPI app that uses an external Redis instance for rate-limiting endpoints.
+Let's take an example of a simple app that uses `OPENAI_API_KEY` stored as secrets.

-### 🚦 Deploy a FastAPI app with redis based rate-limiting

-This directory contains the following files:
+This app directory contains the following files:

 ```
 .
-├── main.py             # The FastAPI app
+├── main.py             # The app
-├── jcloud.yml          # JCloud deployment config file with 2 replicas
+├── jcloud.yml          # JCloud deployment config file
 ├── README.md           # This README file
-├── requirements.txt    # The requirements file for the FastAPI app
+├── requirements.txt    # The requirements file for the app
 └── secrets.env         # The secrets file containing the redis credentials
 ```